shreyansh0207/legal-compass-ai-chat/README.md

 This is the readme file.
-This is the Website for the law
+This is the Website for the law.
+In this we are going to help lawyer.